Last Updated on July 29, 2026 by Daniel Globe

 Conclusion

-- Joshua 4–6 — Holy Bible (ESV); Jordan River crossing, Gilgal memorial, and the fall of Jericho.
+- Joshua 4–6, ESV — Jordan crossing, Gilgal memorial stones, and the Jericho narrative.